Declaration of Support for a Voting Advice System that lets voters inform each other and get advice from analysts and organizations they trust.

 You want elections that are free from the need for massive campaign contributions.
 You support a political system in which huge contributions are all but totally irrelevant.
 You want a system that makes it easy for voters to inform each other — one that lets you get relevant voting advice from analysts and organizations you trust.
 You recognize that such a system will end the reign of lobbyists, giving us the politicians we need and deserve!
 This Declaration of Support can help to make it a reality.
 Add your name today!

 Did you like your choices in the last election?
 Would you like better choices?
 For the small races, did you even know for sure how you wanted to vote?
 To get change that works for all of us, we need a better information system.
 We need a way to use social media to inform each other.

 Together, we can make that system a reality.
 Your support will help to make it happen.
 Stand up and be counted!
 Add your name to this Declaration of Support to announce that a) you endorse the concept and b) you intend to use such a system (or one like it), when available.
 Believe it or not, your vocal support will help to build the system!

-- Your email address will not be given to others, and you will not be spammed.
+- Your email address will not be published, will not be given to others, and you will not be spammed.

 - You will, however, have the option to be kept informed of progress.

 - Be sure to pass on this declaration to others you know.
 The more names we collect, the faster the system will be built!

 - Use this form to add your name.